 The West Virginia Fesenmeiers were another matter, for they’ve been brewers and brew masters for generations.
 Rebecca Fesenmeier Kayes, now living in Huntington, once recalled that “my family has been connected to the brewing business since the early 1800’s; then my grandfather in Cumberland, Maryland, and later Huntington, and now my father and two uncles.”
 Mrs. Kayes wrote those words for a high school English project nearly 20 years ago, and her father and uncles are now dead, as is the family business in Huntington.

-1851.
+These Fesenmeiers established themselves in America in 1851.
 In that year Michael Fesenmeier brought his bride to a farm on the old National Road near Cumberland.
 He had learned to make beer while still a boy in Germany, and shortly after the Civil War he started a small brewery on his Maryland farm.
 As demand grew, he expanded his operation.
 Refrigeration was the biggest problem, and that was solved by harvesting natural ice in the winter months and storing it in vaults dug into a hillside between the brewery and the farmhouse.

 Modern machinery bottled and capped Fesenmeier beer.
 Date and photographer unknown.
 Courtesy of Goldenseal Magazine.